alf-p-steinbach/Expressive-Cpp/README.md

 category:

 * **`$p`**:
-   A function that does not produce an expression result value.
-It's a function with `void` result.
-It can't be used to produce a value (although it can appear to be used that way in a `return` expression), and since it's all about run-time side effects, even the simplest `$p` can't be evaluated at compile time.
+   A function that does not produce an expression result value and is just meant to have some side effect, like a Pascal `procedure`.
+It's a function with `void` result type.
+So, it can't be used to produce a value (although it can appear to be used that way in a `return` expression), and since it's all about run-time side effects, even the simplest `$p` can't be evaluated at compile time.
 * **`$f`**:
    A function that's *intended* to be one that produces an expression result value.
-It's *intended* to have a non-`void` result.
-If it doesn't then most probably that's a bug.
+It's *intended* to have a non-`void` result that can be used in an expression, like a Pascal `function`.
+If it doesn't have `void` result then most likely that's a bug.
 * **`$lambda`**:
    A function that doesn't have a name.
 It's anonymous and it's defined on the spot, right here where it's used (plus it has some more interesting